saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 **step 1:-** collect all the columns that are required and store them in a data frame **HFS\_data**

-**step 2:-** Since we are using Data format so we have to find the original date.
+**step 2:-** Since we are using Data format, we have to find the original date.
 So, we have used as.Date() function to get the actual date format.

-**step 3:-** Apply step2 to all the date column to verify it in next phase.
+**step 3:-** Apply step2 to all the date columns to verify it in next phase.

-**step 4:-** Now create a new column .
-Now apply add and subtract methods on the dates if we get the values in negatives then it is enrolled before the event,if 0 then they resisted at the moment and if greater the 0 then it is after the event.
+**step 4:-** Now create a new column.
+Now apply to add and subtract methods on the dates if we get the values in negatives, then it is enrolled before the event, if 0 then they resisted at the moment, and if greater the 0 than it is after the event.

-**step 5:-** Total we have 5 states in the data set which is mentioned in short form
+**step 5:-** Total we have five states in the data set which is mentioned in short form

-**step 6:-** Every State in short form like `IA`,`NE`,`CO`,`NC`,`SC`and later updated to full form of user understanding `iowa`, `Nebrska`,`colorado`, `north carolina`,`south carolina` and we can observe many different plots based on state and there zip code.
+**step 6:-** Every State in short form like `IA`,`NE`,`CO`,`NC`,`SC'and later updated to the full form of user understanding `iowa`, `Nebrska`,`colorado`, `north carolina`,`south carolina` and we can observe many different plots based on state and there zip code.

 **step 7:-** The data contains rows.
-If we filter out NA values for job title there are 8158.
-This means each row has a job title and there are no NA values.
-Given that there is no missing data, there is no need to handle missing data.
+If we filter out NA values for job title, there are 8158.
+This means each row has a job title and no NA values.
+There is no missing data, and there is no need to handle missing data.

 **step 8:-**